reuk/wayverb/docs_source/waveguide.md

 largest rate of growth, followed by the differentiated Gaussian, sine-modulated Gaussian, Ricker wavelet, and finally the PCS signal.
 All the sources with no DC component show significantly less solution-growth than the transparent Dirac source.
-The PCS especially has a much lower rate of growth than the alternatives.
+The PCS has a much lower rate of growth than the alternatives.
 However, all inputs *do* show the effects of solution-growth.

 ![Solution growth in the waveguide mesh with a selection of different inputs.
 Results are normalized so that the initial wave-fronts have the same magnitude.
-Note the different amplitude scales.
+The overlays show the initial 500 samples of the response on the same scale, highlighting the different shapes of the excitation signals.
+The full signals are shown behind, with *different* amplitude scales.
 \label{fig:solution_growth_results}](images/solution_growth)

 The solution-growth seen here only becomes prominent towards the end of the